kemitchell/open-service-compact/POLICY.md

 #### Publish
 Publish all source code for that software, in the preferred form for making changes, through a freely accessible distribution system widely used for similar source code, so the developer and others can find and copy it.

-#### Answer Inquiries
+#### Link
-Answer users requests for the location where you have published the software.
+Promptly answer users' written requests for the location where you have published the software.

 #### License
 Ensure that each part of the source code for the software is licensed to the public under one of these: